plausible/docs/docs/top-referrers.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

-Your "**Top Referrers**" report shows which referral sources your website traffic is coming from.
-You can use it to understand which marketing and promotional activities are working well and are driving traffic to your site.
+Your "**Top Referrers**" report shows which referral sources are driving traffic to your website.
+You can use it to understand which marketing and promotional activities are working well and are driving traffic.

 The referral sources are counted only when they start a new session on your site.
-This means that any visitor on your site that gets redirected to a third-party such as a payment provider and automatically gets returned to your site after a successful payment completion doesn't show that third-party as a referral source.

-Only those visitors that start a new session coming directly from a third-party will be counted in referrals.
-This helps us show more accurate referral traffic stats and there's no need for you to manually exclude referrals either.
+This prevents external domains such as a payment gateway that the user is being taken through to show up in the referrers list.
+No need for you to manually exclude referrers.

 <img alt="Top Referrers" src={useBaseUrl('img/top-referrers.png')} />